johertrich/LearnedRegularizers/readme.md

 ## 4. Reproduce the Evaluation Runs (Experiment 1 and 3)

 We describe how the learned regularizers can be evaluated (e.g. to solve the variational problem).
+The code for reproducing the baselines is located in the `baselines` directory.

 The weights used for generating the numbers in the chapter are contained in the repository.
 Alternatively, they can be regenerated as described in part 5 of the `readme`.